 Inside the Pumpkin Carrot Bundt Cake

 You may not know this but I have three official recipe testers; Geoffrey and two of my neighbors.
-My neighbor next door Jose sent me a text message after he tried this Pumpkin Carrot Bundt Cake saying: “Oh.. my goodness that cake was something else.
+One of my neighbors in the building sent me a text message after he tried this Pumpkin Carrot Bundt Cake saying: “Oh.. my goodness that cake was something else.
 It was like eating a cheesecake and carrot cake at the same time.
 So freaking delicious.
 The cake was everything!”

 If this bundt cake inspired you, check out our other top favorite fall desserts & our readers’ favorite pumpkin recipes: